How to build a smart home in 2021 with a budget of $1,000 to $2,000

-As we recently featured on GearBrain, it is possible to start building your smart home from as little as $100.
-We then looked at a budget of $400 and explained how much smarter your home can be at this price range.
+As we have already featured on GearBrain, it is possible to start building your smart home from as little as $100.
+We have also previously looked at a budget of $500 and explained how much smarter your home can be at this price range.

 Now, we are going to up the budget to between $1,000 and $2,000.
 At this level, you can buy a wide range of devices to make most areas of your home smarter - from the bedrooms and living room, to the kitchen and even the garden.